yeoedward/yeoedward.github.io/_posts/2016-04-02-deep-learning.md

 we should not be able to interpolate/extrapolate correctly?
 However, with Deep Learning, we do have a prior, which is that the data or task has some kind of hierarchical and layered structure.
-And it seems this is an appripriate prior for real-world tasks (this kind of empiricism seems to be one of the main differences between statistics and machine learning, but that is another story).
+And it seems this is an appropriate prior for real-world tasks (this kind of empiricism seems to be one of the main differences between statistics and machine learning, but that is another story).
 Also, since neural networks are composed of many smaller components, it is possible to hand-engineer some